ProteinCalc Logo

 Protein is the primary building block for fetal tissue development — including muscles, organs, the brain, skin, and placenta.
 During the second and third trimesters, when the fetus grows most rapidly, protein requirements nearly double compared to pre-pregnancy.
 Additionally, the mother's blood volume expands by up to 50%, requiring more protein for haemoglobin and plasma protein synthesis.
 Inadequate protein during pregnancy is associated with low birth weight and impaired fetal organ development.

-Which protein foods are safest during pregnancy?
+Which protein foods are usually appropriate during pregnancy?

 Safe, high-quality protein sources during pregnancy include: fully cooked eggs and egg whites, cooked poultry (chicken, turkey), low-mercury fish (salmon, cod, tilapia, trout — up to 2–3 servings/week), legumes (lentils, chickpeas, black beans), Greek yoghurt and cottage cheese, tofu and tempeh, and pasteurised dairy.
 Avoid: raw or undercooked meat and eggs, high-mercury fish (shark, swordfish, king mackerel, tilefish), and unpasteurised soft cheeses.